Skip to content

 lims-exporter-api.sh + nsc-exporter.sh + filelock-exporter-api.sh

-If there are still multiple samples: - choose the samples captured with Av5 KIT - choose samples in the latest project.
+If there are still multiple samples: - choose the samples captured with Av5 KIT - choose samples in the latest project

-If there are still multiple samples matching or no samples were found, the lims-exporter-api will send the sample to 'Manager review'.
+If there are still multiple samples matching or no samples were found, lims-exporter-api will send the sample to 'Manager review'.

 When sending to 'Manager review', lims-exporter-api will include the whole list of projects and samples to help the lab find the correct one.